Assassination of Guillem Agulló

 Sticker of Maulets, the anti-fascist organization to which Agulló belonged, showing the popular slogan "Guillem Agulló, ni oblit, ni perdó".

-Guillem Agulló i Salvador (6 September 1974 in Burjassot, Valencia – 11 April 1993 in Montanejos, Castellón) was a Valencian anti-fascist and independence activist who was assassinated on 11 April 1993, by the neo-Nazi Pedro Cuevas, in Montanejos.
-Agulló was a member of the leftist and independence organization Maulets and of Skinheads Against Racial Prejudice (SHARP).
-His assassination, along with the assassination of Carlos Palomino, is a very famous case in Spain, where Agulló has become a symbol of anti-fascism and anti-racism.
+Guillem Agulló i Salvador (6 September 1974 in Burjassot, Valencia – 11 April 1993 in Montanejos, Castelló) was a Valencian anti-fascist and pro-Catalan independence young activist who was assassinated on 11 April 1993, by the Spanish neo-Nazi Pedro Cuevas, in Montanejos.
+His assassination is a famous case in the Catalan-speaking countries, where Agulló has become a symbol of anti-fascism and anti-racism.
 The slogan "Guillem Agulló, ni oblit, ni perdó" (Catalan for 'Guillem Agulló, not forgotten, no forgiveness') has become a popular anti-fascist slogan.

 Attack

-On the morning of 11 April 1993, Guillem Agulló was in Montanejos, when they were attacked by a group of young fascists shouting "Sieg Heil" and "Viva España" and one of them stabbed him in the heart, causing his death.
+On the morning of 11 April 1993, Guillem Agulló, member of the leftist and pro-independence organization Maulets and of Skinheads Against Racial Prejudice (SHARP), travelled to Montanejos alongside some friends, when they were attacked by a group of young fascists shouting "Sieg Heil" and "Viva España" and one of them stabbed him in the heart, causing his death.
 The attackers left singing the Spanish fascist anthem "Cara al Sol".
 The assassination was perpetrated by the fascist group "Komando Marchalenes IV Reich", named in honor of the Nazi regime, which was composed of Pedro Cuevas (the material perpetrator of the assassination), Gerardo Mora, Juan Manuel Sánchez, José Cuñat, and Francisco Garcia.

-Family members and left-wing and pro-independence organizations denounced that the motive for the crime had been political, since the young people who intervened in the murder were known for their Spanish and fascist ideology and that they also knew of the anti-fascist ideology of Agulló.
+Family members and left-wing and pro-independence organizations denounced that the motive for the crime had been political, since the young people who intervened in the murder were known for their Spanish and fascist ideology and that they also perfectly aware of the anti-fascist ideology of Agulló.

 Trial

+The trial of the case, held in Castelló de la Plana, in 1995, was contested and caused controversy among the media.
+During the judicial process, the consevative press, led by the Valencian newspaper Las Provincias directed by the Blaverist María Consuelo Reyna, published several campaigns to criminalize the victim and the anti-fascist and pro-independence groups to which Guillem belonged.

+In a heavily criticized decision, the judge rejected accusations of political assassination, stating that it was a "fight between youngsters".
 The only condemned person was Cuevas, who was condemned to 14 years in prison.
 The other members were dismissed.
 Cuevas left prison 4 years after for "good conduct".